MCSO at a Glance

 What is the approximate annual budget for the Sheriff’s Office?
 We can answer that question in two ways: the primary budget for the MCSO, the third largest Sheriff’s Office in the nation, is a combination of general fund dollars (tax dollars) and district jail tax monies or what we call the Detention Fund.
 That total is $328.4 million.
 The Sheriff’s Office also has a few other sources of revenue such as grants, monies generated from inmate canteen sales, etc. When added altogether, the 2016FY budget for the Maricopa County Sheriff’s Office stands at $353.4 million.

 What about your new headquarters?
-The Maricopa County Sheriff’s Office’s first ever headquarters building opened in 2012.
+The Maricopa County Sheriff’s Office’s first ever headquarters building opened in 2013.
 It took about two years to build and sits in downtown Phoenix, south of Jefferson Street at the intersection of 5th Avenue.
 The five story high building is a very modern steel and glass structure resembling a ship or arc in its design.
-Inside is housed all administration functions of the office, including finance, payroll, personnel, professional standards, bureau of internal oversight, the compliance division, community outreach, technology, the 911 center, and the offices of all chiefs and the Sheriff.
+Inside is housed all administration functions of the office, including finance, payroll, personnel, bureau of internal oversight, the compliance division, community outreach, technology, the 911 center, and the offices of all chiefs and the Sheriff.
 The building also contains a small gym, a media room, an emergency operations center and an underground parking garage.
 The lobby is protected by security personnel during all business hours and is the site of a small historical museum of old Sheriff’s Office artifacts.